Vis4Sense/student-projects/2024-2025/readme.md

 # Meeting 18 Feb 2025

-Abhay, Tiangxiang, Kai
+## Abhay, Tiangxiang, Kai

+Manasi is not feeling well.

-## Abhay
+### Abhay
 Data
-- 3000 Nasdaq stocks
+- Daily price for 3000 Nasdaq stocks
-- currently the difference of the close price of two consecutive days
+- Currently the difference of the close price of two consecutive days
+  - It seems that most of the price change happens at the opening of the next day and this cannot be captured.
-- change to the difference of open and close price
+- (ToDo) Maybe change to the difference of open and close price
+- (ToDo) select 10 stocks with the most price changes
+- (ToDo) collect minute data for these 10 stocks

 Model
 - predicting if the price will increase by more than 5% in the next day
+- (ToDo) maybe increase this 20%, or the average of the big price changes
 - tested on random stocks
+- (ToDo) test on the top 10
+- (ToDo) make sure the model input is a time series, such a vector of the previous prices.

 # Meeting 11 Feb 2025